 - > 772,000 jobs

 - > 85% of N.C. farms are family/individual operated

 - > 46,200 farms

-- > #1 in sweet potatoes, tobacco and poultry/egg cash receipts

 - > 8.4M acres

 - > #8 in livestock cash receipts

-- - > #9 in all commodity cash receipts
+- > #9 in all commodity cash receipts

 Transforming Field Days

 The pandemic threatened to put the brakes on invaluable Extension events across the state, including the highly anticipated 50th annual Blackland Farm Managers Tour.
 Other on-site events throughout the state, like field days, farm tours and research demonstrations, faced a similar fate in 2020.
 Undeterred, Extension experts adapted and transitioned many programs to virtual platforms, keeping farmers connected to expertise and research they depend on while engaging new audiences.
 Extension also curated a Virtual Events library covering a wide variety of crops and topics.